Course Outline

 Managing Users

-- Administering Users, Groups, and Organizational Units
+- Managing Users, Groups, and Organizational Units (OUs) to organize and control access to resources efficiently.

-- Configuring Group Policy Objects (GPOs)
+- Managing Group Policy Objects (GPOs) to enforce consistent policies across the organization.

 Managing Servers on Windows

-- Deploying Microsoft Exchange for government communications
+- Deploying Microsoft Exchange for secure email and collaboration services.

 Managing Services with Windows Admin Center (WAC)